pingfu/pingfu.github.io/_posts/2013-12-07-beaglebone-black-driver-problem.markdown

 ...
 ```

-There's quite a few...
-Obviously the code for British English is missing, and the binary quite unforgiving handles this sitation by refusing to install, rather than picking US English or any other language as a default.
-Total stupidity.
+The the code for British English is missing, and the binary quite unforgivingly handles this situation by refusing to install, rather than picking US English or any other language as a default.

-Anyway, it was easy enough to fix.
-Google helped me find a document published by Microsoft entitled, `“Language Identifier Constants and Strings”` which enumerates the language and locale specific identifier codes built into the Windows API, so `0×0809` – the code for United Kingdom (GB).
+It was easy enough to fix.
+A quick search and I've found a document published by Microsoft titled, `“Language Identifier Constants and Strings”` which enumerates the language and locale specific identifier codes built into the Windows API, so `0×0809` – the code for United Kingdom (GB).
 Maybe you can find yours in the list too.

 [http://msdn.microsoft.com/en-us/library/dd318693(VS.85).aspx][dd318693]